-UK watchdog: smugglers to exploit border if no Brexit deal
+UK watchdog: Smugglers to exploit border if no Brexit deal

 The National Audit Office said in a report that political uncertainty and delays in negotiations with the EU have hampered preparations for new border arrangements, and the government is now racing to bolster computer systems, increase staffing and build new infrastructure to track goods.

-The office said that 11 of 12 major projects may not be delivered on time or at "acceptable quality," with those who rely on the border "paying the price."
-It added that "organized criminals and others are likely to be quick to exploit any perceived weaknesses or gaps in the enforcement regime."
+The office said 11 of 12 major projects may not be delivered on time or at "acceptable quality," with those who rely on the border "paying the price."

+"Organized criminals and others are likely to be quick to exploit any perceived weaknesses or gaps in the enforcement regime," it added.

 "This, combined with the U.K.'s potential loss of access to EU security, law enforcement and criminal justice tools, could create security weaknesses which the government would need to address urgently," the office's report said.